Americas Musicworks

 Picture

 Acclaimed for their tap dancing prowess and their mastery of great American songs spanning many sounds and styles, Ted and Pamela Powers have performed extensively in the United States and abroad.
 Ted Powers’ career in jazz, blues, and pop includes several years as a solo performer in the south of France and tap-dancing in the U.S. with the legendary Jimmy “Sir Slyde” Mitchell.
-He appears widely as a solo artist and with the band Swing Café.
+He has appeared widely as a solo artist; with jazz notables like Billy Novick, Ray Santisi, and Peter Tillotson; and with the band Swing Café.

 Pamela Powers has performed and taught in the United States, Germany and England.
 She studied with Harold Nicholas of the iconic Nicholas Brothers and with renowned Broadway choreographer Charles Hughes.
-She is known for her inventive choreography, virtuosity and charisma.
+She is known for her inventive choreography, virtuoso tap dance, captivating voice and charisma on stage.

 Picture